usedhondacivic/ECE-4760-POV-Display/README.md

 	 - /CAD
 		 - STL files for 3D printing the mechanical structure
 	 - /ELECTRICAL
-		 - KiCad project files for the two custom PCB's
+		 - KiCad project files for the rotor and control board PCBs